On The Mend: Al Roker Home After Prostate Cancer Surgery

 Al Roker is on the mend.

-The weatherman,66, is home after having surgery in connection with his prostate cancer diagnosis.
+The weatherman, 66, is home after having surgery in connection with his prostate cancer diagnosis.
 On Thursday, Roker shared photos of himself posing with his journalist wife Deborah Roberts and their son Nicholas, 18.

 “A big shoutout to everyone at the and appreciate all the thoughts and wishes from our viewers and the wonderful care packages from my co-workers,” he captioned the photos.
 “See you all soon.”